Biography

 Gavin Christopher Newsom was born on October 10, 1967, in San Francisco, California.
 He entered politics as a member of the San Francisco Board of Supervisors in 1997, later winning election as Mayor of San Francisco in 2003 and serving until 2011.
 As mayor, he made national headlines in February 2004 by ordering the city to issue marriage licenses to same-sex couples — making San Francisco the first major American city to do so, months before any court ruling required it.
 He won re-election as mayor in 2007 by a 73-point margin.
 He served as California Lieutenant Governor from 2011 to 2019.

 Newsom was elected California Governor in November 2018, defeating Republican John Cox by 23 percentage points.
 His first term was defined by the COVID-19 pandemic response, a series of devastating wildfires, and a September 2021 recall election — triggered largely by Republican activists — which he survived with 61.9% of voters opposing his removal.
 He was re-elected in 2022 by nearly 18 points.
-His tenure has produced an ambitious progressive policy record: a $15 statewide minimum wage, the nation's most aggressive electric vehicle mandate requiring all new car sales to be zero-emission by 2035, universal pre-kindergarten, expanded Medi-Cal coverage, and some of the nation's strongest gun control legislation.
+His tenure has produced an ambitious progressive policy record: a $15 statewide minimum wage, the nation's most aggressive electric vehicle mandate requiring all new car sales to be zero-emission by 2035, universal pre-kindergarten, expanded Medi-Cal coverage, and some of the nation's strongest gun polling legislation.

 Since at least 2023, Newsom has operated with unmistakable national ambitions.
 He toured states with political geography relevant to a Democratic primary, ran television advertisements in Florida explicitly attacking Governor Ron DeSantis and his governance model, and has built one of the deepest donor networks in the Democratic Party.
 He is widely viewed as the most prominent 2028 presidential contender in a Democratic field that has no obvious frontrunner.
 Term-limited as California governor in January 2027, the 2028 presidential primary is the clearest path forward for a politician who has spent two decades building toward national office.